MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-calculate-order-promising-dates.md

 3. On the **Warehouse** FastTab, in the **Inbound Whse.
 Handling Time** field, enter the number of days that you want to be included in the order promising calculation.

 > [!NOTE]
 >  If you leave the **Inbound Whse.
-Handling Time** field blank, then the calculation uses the value in the **Inventory Setup**  window.
+Handling Time** field blank, then the calculation uses the value in the **Inventory Setup**  page.

-### <a name="to-enter-outbound-warehouse-handling-time-in-the-inventory-setup-window"></a>To enter outbound warehouse handling time in the inventory setup window
+### <a name="to-enter-outbound-warehouse-handling-time-in-the-inventory-setup-page"></a>To enter outbound warehouse handling time in the inventory setup page
 If you want to set up an outbound warehouse handling time to be included in the order promising calculation on the sales line, you can set this up as a default for the inventory.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Inventory Setup**, and then choose the related link.